makersacademy/bowling-challenge/README.md

 The dreaded shutdown just before you rolled your last ball?
 The sound of rock hitting metal as the guards came down at the last minute and the lights went off??

 Well guess what. thats life.
-And thatd this game too.
+And thats this game too.

 Enjoy a lovely game of regular bowling and then see where life takes you on the final frame.
-Maybe you'll score that perfect 300.
+Maybe you'll score that perfect 300....
 But you probably won't.
 Cause thats life.

 Enjoy!